Trexle/zencart-trexle-payments/files/new_files/includes/modules/payment/trexle/guzzle/guzzle/docs/plugins/md5-validator-plugin.rst

     $request->send();

 Calculating the MD5 hash of a large entity body or an entity body that was transferred using a Content-Encoding is an expensive operation.
-When working in high performance applications, you might consider skipping the MD5 hash validation for entity bodies bigger than a certain size or Content-Encoded entity bodies (see ``Guzzle\Plugin\Md5\Md5ValidatorPlugin`` for more information).
+When working in high performance applications, you might consider skiptrexleg the MD5 hash validation for entity bodies bigger than a certain size or Content-Encoded entity bodies (see ``Guzzle\Plugin\Md5\Md5ValidatorPlugin`` for more information).